dvfrancis/hi-lo-card-game/TESTING.md

 ## Performance

-Each page was audited using [Google Lighthouse](https://developer.chrome.com/docs/lighthouse/), for both mobile and desktop:
+Mobile and desktop page performance was assessed using the [Google Lighthouse](https://developer.chrome.com/docs/lighthouse/):

 ### index.html